 As such, facilities on Lord Howe Island are limited.
 There is a general store, a handful of restaurants and a few inns.

 Most travellers come to this remote island to experience a world lost in time.
 Cycling and walking are the main forms of transportation since distances between locations are so short.

 There are all kinds of activities for visitors who are self-starters.
 Water sports like sea kayaking, snorkelling, scuba diving, deep-sea fishing, and windsurfing are just some of the things to do in the pristine waters.

 On land, there is a nine-hole golf course, great hiking trails and plenty of beaches to lounge around on.

-There is really no bad time to visit Lord Howe Island since temperatures hover around 22°C all year round.
+There is really no bad time to visit Lord Howe Island since the climate on Lord Howe is quite moderate, with temperatures hovering around 22°C all year round.